amrit5joshi/Cart/README.md

 # Cart
-Create a database with the fowlloing name
+Create a database with the following name

 'mysql'